apache/airflow/CONTRIBUTING.rst

 * list of integrations, operators, hooks, sensors, transfers provided by the provider (useful for documentation generation)
 * list of connection types, extra-links, secret backends, auth backends, and logging handlers (useful to both register them as they are needed by Airflow and to include them in documentation automatically).
+* and more ...

 If you want to add dependencies to the provider, you should add them to the corresponding ``provider.yaml`` and Airflow pre-commits and package generation commands will use them when preparing package information.

 In Airflow 1.10 all those providers were installed together within one single package and when you installed airflow locally, from sources, they were also installed.
-In Airflow 2.0, providers are separated out, and not packaged together with the core, unless you set ``INSTALL_PROVIDERS_FROM_SOURCES`` environment variable to ``true``.
+In Airflow 2.0, providers are separated out, and not packaged together with the core when you build "apache-airflow" package, however when you install airflow project locally with ``pip install .`` or ``pip install -e .`` they are installed together.

-In Breeze - which is a development environment, ``INSTALL_PROVIDERS_FROM_SOURCES`` variable is set to true, but you can add ``--install-providers-from-sources=false`` flag to Breeze to install providers from PyPI instead of source files when building the images.

-One watch-out - providers are still always installed (or rather available) if you install airflow from sources using ``-e`` (or ``--editable``) flag.
-In such case airflow is read directly from the sources without copying airflow packages to the usual installation location, and since 'providers' folder is in this airflow folder - the providers package is importable.
+You should only update dependencies for the provider in the corresponding ``provider.yaml`` which is the source of truth for all information about the provider.

 Some of the packages have cross-dependencies with other providers packages.
 This typically happens for transfer operators where operators use hooks from the other providers in case they are transferring data between the providers.
-The list of dependencies is maintained (automatically with pre-commits) in the ``generated/provider_dependencies.json``.
-Pre-commits are also used to generate dependencies.
+The list of dependencies is maintained (automatically with the ``update-providers-dependencies`` pre-commit) in the ``generated/provider_dependencies.json``.
-The dependency list is automatically used during PyPI packages generation.
+Same pre-commit also updates generate dependencies in ``pyproject.toml``.

 Cross-dependencies between provider packages are converted into extras - if you need functionality from the other provider package you can install it adding [extra] after the